ducrot/starter-angular-symfony/README.md

 The angular part is located in the `angular` directory.

-The project was setup with node version v12.12.0 and npm version 6.11.3.
+The project was tested with node v12.x and yarn v1.x.

-Run `npm install` to install dependencies.
+Run `yarn install` to install dependencies.

 To start a development server, run the following command: